makkus/inaugurate/README.rst

 inaugurate
 ==========

 *inaugurate* is a generic bootstrap script that supports the (optional) direct execution of the application that is being bootstrapped.
-You can use it from it's 'official' url with either a hosted or your own, local application description (as explained below):
+You can use it from it's 'official' url with either a hosted, or your own, local application description (as explained below):

 .. code-block:: console